autoplot/documentation/javadoc/org/das2/qds/buffer/AsciiDataSet.md

-# org.das2.qds.buffer.AsciiDataSetSometimes you might just have numbers encoded in ASCII within a binary stream,
+# org.das2.qds.buffer.AsciiDataSet

- or fixed-length fields allow such parsing.
+Sometimes you might just have numbers encoded in ASCII within a binary stream, or fixed-length fields allow such parsing.

-AsciiDataSet( int rank, int reclen, int recoffs, int len0, int len1, int len2, int len3, java.nio.ByteBuffer back, Object type )
+# AsciiDataSet( int rank, int reclen, int recoffs, int len0, int len1, int len2, int len3, java.nio.ByteBuffer back, Object type )
 Like the other constructors, but the type is needed as well to get the number of bytes.